btcpayserver/btcpayserver-configurator/README.md

 # Deploy BTCPay with Configurator

 BTCPay Server can easily be configured and deployed to a server using Configurator.
-This tool makes makes deployment simple by allowing users to select their BTCPay setup from the Configurator.
+This tool makes makes deployment simple by allowing users to initialize or modify their BTCPay setup from the Configurator.

-Configurator can only be enabled on a BTCPay Server admin account.
-Users may visit the server's Configurator url to deploy new BTCPay instances.
+Configurator can only be used to modify the existing BTCPay Server on a BTCPay Server admin account.
+Other users may visit the server's Configurator url to deploy new BTCPay instances.

 Someone such as a BTCPay third-party host may provide a Configurator instance for their users.
 This can help transition users to a self-hosted solution when they are ready to stop using the third-party host's server.

-Another use case is for server admins who are deploying BTCPay Server's on behalf of clients or other users as part of a consulting business.
-Admins can easily export a Docker deployment script from Configurator selections or deploy the configuration immediately to a VPS or on premise server using SSH.
+Another use-case is for server admins who are deploying BTCPay Server's on behalf of clients or other users as part of a consulting business.
+Admins can easily export a Docker deployment script from Configurator selections or deploy the configuration immediately to a VPS or on-premise server using SSH.

 # How to use Configurator